-Calculate Focal Length in this hands-on activity and explore this important concept that’s used in STEAM tools like microscopes, telescopes, and cameras.
-(The Optical Society)
+Calculate Focal Length (The Optical Society) – In this hands-on activity and explore this important concept that’s used in STEAM tools like microscopes, telescopes, and cameras.

-Develop an understanding of how small a nanometer really is with the What is a Nanometer activity?
-During the lesson students will measure common classroom objects and convert the results to nanometers.
-(IEEE)
+What is a Nanometer?
+(IEEE) – In this activity, develop an understanding of how small a nanometer really is.
+During the lesson, students will measure common classroom objects and convert the results to nanometers.

-Become familiar with equivalent metric length measurements with the Length Column Game.
+Length Column Game (Quintessential Instructional Archive) – Become familiar with equivalent metric length measurements.
 Draw a line to connect between like measurements.
 Look carefully, because some items do not have a match!
-(Quintessential Instructional Archive)

-SI Area.
-Explore resources to become familiar with units used to measure area, including the hectare.
+SI Area (NIST) – Explore resources to become familiar with units used to measure area, including the hectare.

-SI Volume.
-Explore resources to become familiar with units used to measure volume, including the liter.
+SI Volume (NIST) – Explore resources to become familiar with units used to measure volume, including the liter.